ThaerHussein/Code-Demo/README.md

 Now, let's dive into the code and explore each section step by step.
 We'll walk through the key components, explain essential concepts, and address potential challenges or questions.

 #### 3.1 - Application Entry Point (`DemoApplication.java`):
-   - Open `DemoApplication.java` and examine the main application class.
+   - Open `CodedContoller.java` and examine the main application class.
    - 1. **Annotation `@SpringBootApplication`:**
    - Observe the `@SpringBootApplication` annotation on the class.
 This annotation combines three commonly used annotations: `@Configuration`, `@EnableAutoConfiguration`, and `@ComponentScan`.
    - It marks this class as the configuration class and enables auto-configuration and component scanning.